 One theme is evident.
 Malware continues to be a considerable threat to high-profile organizations.
 As such, combatting attacks remains a high priority.

-Malware analysis is a crucial step in understanding, fighting, preventing, and mitigating various malware.
-This article will explain what goes into malware analysis, what tools can assist you with it, and where you can turn for help.
+Malware analysis is crucial in understanding, fighting, preventing, and mitigating various malware.
+This article will explain what goes into malware analysis, what tools can assist you, and where you can turn for help.

 What is Malware Analysis?

 Malware analysis examines and studies malware to understand its behavior, capabilities, and potential impacts.
 This can be done manually, using tools and techniques to reverse engineer and analyze the code, or using automated tools and analysis platforms to identify and classify malware.
 Malware analysis is an essential part of cybersecurity and incident response, as it helps identify and understand an organization’s threats and develop effective strategies to defend against them.

 Malware analysis enables your network to triage incidents by the level of severity and uncover indicators of compromise (IOCs).
 It also provides a more comprehensive threat-hunting image and improves IOC alerts and notifications.